Nattha-KT/ui-design-system/README.md

 - [Preview Figma Design](https://embed.figma.com/design/yVLJLnreOFixR5EbOIt2zH/Design-System?node-id=2402-4625&embed-host=share)
 - The Figma UI Kit is open sourced by [Irina Nik](https://www.figma.com/community/file/1131891137727824106/free-accessible-design-system).
 - [View more](<https://www.figma.com/design/yVLJLnreOFixR5EbOIt2zH/Free-Accessible-Design-System-(Community)?node-id=1406-1723&m=dev&t=grzyJnuaJGI9wsep-1>) For sample best practive.

----

-## Purpose

-This project is not just a set of reusable UI components, but also a **learning tool** aimed at helping developers:

-- Understand **best practices** in structuring UI libraries.
-- Learn how to effectively use **TypeScript** with React and Vite.
-- Create a **foundation** for building their own scalable, reusable UI component libraries.

-By studying this library, learners can gain insight into the organization and structure that facilitates easy maintenance, scaling, and collaboration in large projects.

 ## Features